-COPs represent debt that is paid from revenues under the District's control, such as General Fund revenues and developer fees.
+COPs represent debt that is paid from revenues under the District's control, such as General Fund revenues.
 To assure that issuance of such debt is undertaken in a prudent manner that protects the District's instructional programs and operations, the Board of Education has adopted a Debt Management Policy that prescribes limits to the amount and type of COPs indebtedness that may be undertaken.
-This Debt Report provides a discussion of the District's COPs debt performance, which is in compliance with policy limitations.
+This Debt Report provides a discussion of the District's COPs issuance, which is in compliance with policy limitations.

 Both General Obligation Bonds and COPs are considered "direct debt" of the District and are also included in the measurement of "overall direct debt" issued by all local public agencies within the District's boundaries.
 It is important to monitor the levels and growth of direct debt and overall direct debt as they reflect the debt burden borne by our taxpayers and provide perspective on taxpayers' capacity for future additional debt.
-The Debt Management Policy sets forth various municipal market debt ratios and benchmarks against which the District measures and compares its debt burden.
-This Debt Report provides a summary of the District's direct debt performance in this regard.
+The Debt Management Policy sets forth various municipal market debt ratios and benchmarks against which the District's direct debt performance in this regard.

 When debt is issued, independent credit rating agencies selected by the District assign a rating to the issue.
-Historically, the District's credit ratings on its GOs and COPs have been directly related to the financial condition and fiscal management of the District.
-We note that following a legislative change that went into effect on January 1, 2016, certain rating agencies' methodologies on California school district GOs changed as more fully discussed in Section IV.
-As of June 30, 2016, the District's current General Obligation Bond ratings were AAA by Fitch Ratings, AA+ by Kroll Bond Rating Agency, Aa2 by Moody's Investors Service, and AA- by Standard & Poor's and reflect best or high quality investment grade status, depending on the rating agency.
-In addition, as of June 30, 2016, the current ratings on the District's COPs were A1 and A+ by Moody's Investors Service and Standard & Poor's, reflecting an upper medium grade credit.
-The ratings assigned to the District's General Obligation Bonds and COPs affect its interest payments and the cost to the District's general obligation taxpayers, the General Fund and the Capital Facilities Fund (i.e. developer fees), as applicable.
-In addition, the fiscal health of the State has also affected the District's interest costs.
-When the State's credit quality declined and its interest rates rose relative to market indices during the financial crisis and recession, the interest costs of other issuers viewed as "agencies" of the State, including the District were also negatively impacted, though not as dramatically.
-Alternatively, as the State's credit has improved, the interest costs of "agencies" of the State have been positively impacted.
-A history of the District's credit ratings is provided in this Debt Report.
+Historically, the District's credit ratings on its GOs and COPs had been directly related to the financial condition and fiscal management of the District.
+However, following a legislative change that went into effect on January 1, 2016, certain rating agencies' methodologies on California school district GOs changed as more fully discussed in Section IV.
+As of June 30, 2019, the District's General Obligation Bond ratings were AAA by Fitch Ratings, AA+ by Kroll Bond Rating Agency (KBRA), Aa3 by Moody's Investors Service, and A+ by Standard & Poor's.
+Depending on the rating agency and its methodology, these ratings are considered "best quality" to "upper medium grade".
+In addition, as of June 30, 2019, the ratings on the District's COPs were A2 and A by Moody's Investors Service and Standard & Poor's respectively, reflecting an "upper medium grade" credit.
+We note, however, that these ratings reflect downgrades by Fitch, Moody's and Standard and Poor's that occurred in Fiscal Year 2018-19 as a result of the District's cost pressures and declining enrollment, as discussed further in this Debt Report.